-- The Board Audit Committee (BAC) monitors the effectiveness of internal controls with Macquarie's management, the Head of Internal Audit and the external auditor.
-The BAC also monitors and reviews the effectiveness of the external auditors and the Internal Audit and Credit Assurance functions - The Board Remuneration Committee liaises with the Board Risk Committee and the CRO to ensure there is a properly integrated approach to remuneration that appropriately reflects risk - The Board Governance and Compliance Committee (BGCC) reviews Macquarie's corporate governance arrangements and compliance matters.
+- The Board Audit Committee (BAC) monitors the effectiveness of internal financial controls with Macquarie's management, the Head of Internal Audit and the external auditor.
+The BAC also monitors and reviews the effectiveness of the external auditors and Internal Audit and Credit Assurance; - The Board Remuneration Committee liaises with the BRiC and the Chief Risk Officer to ensure there is a properly integrated approach to remuneration that appropriately reflects risk; and - The Board Governance and Compliance Committee (BGCC) reviews Macquarie's corporate governance arrangements and compliance matters.
 The BGCC also has oversight of Work Health and Safety and environmental matters on behalf of the Board.